How to build a better PR media list (the best tools & template)

 And, of course, because this is such an important part of the PR workflow, people are naturally going to find unethical and ridiculous shortcuts.
 It's human nature.
 But these shortcuts are borne out of one undeniable reality of contact list building and researching: it takes a ridiculous amount of time.
 High-quality, relevant, niche-specific contacts who actually want your news are not easy to come by.

 Networking is ingrained in human society.

-It might not always be pretty (only hiring from within a certain college, giving jobs/preferential treatment to people just because they once petted your uncle's dog, etc), but that's how the world works.
+It might not always be pretty (only hiring from within a certain college, giving jobs to people just because they once petted your uncle's dog, etc), but that's how the world works.
 I would even argue it's the main benefit of attending university, at least for chumps like me who decided to spend three years and £44,000 studying literature 💅